 Transfer Penalty Rules

-When transferring assets to others to qualify for Medicaid, simply giving assets away can cause the applicant to incur penalties.
-There is a 5-year look-back period (2.5 years in California) for asset transfers for Medicaid applicants.
-The value of the assets that have been transferred can delay the amount of time that Medicaid will begin paying for residential care.
+When transferring assets to others to qualify for TennCare, simply giving assets away can cause the applicant to incur penalties.
+There is a 5-year look-back period in most states, including Tennessee (2.5 years in California), for asset transfers for TennCare applicants.
+The value of the assets that have been transferred can delay the amount of time that TennCare will begin paying for residential care.

-For example, if the Medicaid applicant gifted $10,944 to a relative over the last 5 years and the "divestment penalty divisor" (as determined by the state Medicaid authority) at the time is $5,472, there will be a two-month delay from the time that an applicant would have been otherwise eligible for Medicaid and when payments begin.
-In some states, this penalty can be avoided if the assets that were transferred are paid back to the applicant.
+For example, if the TennCare applicant gifted $13,161.60 to one or more relatives over the last 5 years and the "divestment penalty divisor" (as determined by the state Medicaid authority) at this time is $6,580.80, there will be a two-month delay from the time that an applicant would have been otherwise eligible for Medicaid and when payments begin.
+This penalty can be avoided if the assets that were transferred are paid back to the applicant.

 Community Spouse Exception

-If a Medicaid applicant has a spouse who still lives in the community, the application process is more complicated.
-In 2019, the maximum amount of total countable resources a spouse who remains in the community can have (called the Community Spouse Resource Allowance or CSRA) is $126,420.
-Even if the couple's assets total less than that amount, the applicant spouse's share will need to be spent down for the spouse who has entered long-term care to qualify for Medicaid.
+If a TennCare applicant has a spouse who still lives in the community, the application process is more complicated.
+In 2021, the maximum amount of total countable resources a spouse who remains in the community can have (called the Community Spouse Resource Allowance or CSRA) is $130,380 in 2021.
+Even if the couple's assets total less than that amount, the applicant spouse's share will need to be spent down for the applicant spouse to qualify for TennCare.

 It may be possible to transmute the applicant spouse's share of the couple's assets to be the non-applicant spouse in order to make full use of the CSRA, but only if either (a) the applicant spouse has the mental capacity to make such a gift (which is most often not the case), or (b) the applicant spouse has done the right type of advance planning, usually with the assistance of legal counsel, to permit this kind of last-minute gifting.

-If you have questions about trust administration or need assistance with estate planning in Arizona, Alaska, California, Colorado, Oregon, or Tennessee, contact Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
+If you have questions about trust administration or need assistance with estate planning, contact attorney Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee, and also serving Fairfield Glade, Sparta, Cookeville and surrounding areas.
 You can use our online form to schedule a consultation or call us at (931) 250-8585.